Skip to main content

 If you are a UK user, Doughsense and Emma are a natural pair.
 Emma's Open Banking integration tracks your day-to-day spending; Doughsense models your pensions, ISAs, and UK tax allowances into a long-term plan.
 Where Emma helps you spend less, Doughsense helps you understand whether what you are saving is enough.
 It understands UK financial structures natively: pension drawdown, tax allowances, and GBP as default.

 12 financial health metrics -- covering savings rate, FI progress, cash flow, debt ratios, and more -- explain each concept in plain English, so you learn as you plan.
-AI-assisted onboarding builds your plan in minutes.
+Guided setup builds your plan in minutes, with AI-assisted onboarding on the Plus tier.
 For deeper projection tools, see our ProjectionLab comparison.

 See It in Action